Polimá Westcoast

-Polimá Ngangu Eduardo Miguel Orellana (born August 29, 1997), known professionally as Polimá Westcoast, is a Chilean rapper and singer.
+Polimá Ngangu Eduardo Miguel Orellana (born August 29, 1997), known professionally as Polimá WestCoast, is a Chilean rapper and singer.
 His musical style is defined as Latin trap and reggaeton.
 He is one of the better known figures of the Chilean urban music scene that emerged in the late-2010s.
 He had his first underground hit with the song "Brokeboi" in 2018.
 In 2019 Polimá Westcoast presented a show at Lollapalooza Chile and toured the country soon after.

 In 2022 he released the single "Ultra Solo" which charted #1 in the Chilean Billboard list by late June.

+Early life

+Polimá Ngangu Eduardo Miguel Orellana was born on August 29, 1997, in Independencia, Santiago, Chile, as the only child of Natalia Orellana Canto, a Chilean dancer, and Jostario Miguel, an Angolan war refugee who came to South America escaping from the Angolan Civil War, with whom WestCoast has an estranged relationship.
+His name, Polimá Ngangu, are words from the Lingala language that mean "respect" and "intelligence", respectively.
+Since his youth Miguel was musically influenced by his mother and stepfather and at age 9 his passion for music started when he was part of a church choir.
+Although he managed to continue his studies in the second semester of 2015 at Hellen's College in Conchalí to later become an electrical engineering student, he abandoned them to dedicate himself completely to music.